 That’s it!
 Next, move on to the connector configuration instructions.

-Optional: Configure exchange groups provisioning
+Optional: Configure Exchange groups provisioning with client secret-based auth

 1